dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

-Most applications should define a `http : Request -> Response` method.
-If nothing else, the application might route `"/sys"` to `sys.refl.http` to let users access to logs, profiles, and debug views.
-HTTP will also be our primary basis for GUI until glas systems - especially support for incremental computing - has matured a fair bit.

-After a successful start, the runtime will open a TCP port (subject to configuration), print a URL to standard error, and begin accepting requests.
-The same TCP port may be shared between HTTP, RPC, mirroring protocols, and so on.
+Implementing the `http : Request -> Response` method is highly recommended for all applications.
+It provides a more extensible basis for user interaction with a running application than console IO, and it's easier to implement than GUI.

+However, even if an application ignores this opportunity, the `"/sys"` path is reserved by the runtime and routed to `sys.refl.http`.
+Through this standard interface, a runtime can provide access to logging, profiling, debug views, administrative controls, and other generic features.

+The Request and Response types are binaries, including HTTP headers.
+However, they will often be accelerated to avoid redundant parsing and validation as we route the request or process the response.

-Each 'http' request is handled in a separate transaction.
-If the transaction aborts, the request is implicitly retried until it succeeds or times out.
-This provides a simple basis for long polling and reactive web applications.
-It does seem feasible to develop custom HTTP headers to let multiple HTTP requests participate in a transaction, accessible via XMLHttpRequest, but that's a problem for the distant future.
+Each HTTP request is handled in a separate transaction.
+If the transaction aborts, it is implicitly retried until success or timeout.
+This provides a basis for long polling and reactive web applications.
+Eventually, we might develop custom HTTP headers to support multiple requests in one transaction for use with XMLHttpRequest.

-The Request and Response types are binaries representing a complete request or response.
-However, the runtime may accelerate functions to access and manipulate this this data, providing indexed access to the URL, headers, status codes, and so on.
-In general, requests are preprocessed and responses are postprocessed and validated by the runtime.
-Headers may be added, removed, and reordered.
+The HTTP interface will usually share the same network ports as RPC requests and mirroring protocols.
+Authorization and authentication can be configured almost independently of the application.

 ## Graphical User Interface?
 Defer.

-The big idea for [glas GUI](GlasGUI.md) is that users participate in transactions through reflection on a user agent.
-That is, users can see data and queries presented to the user agent, and adjust how the agent responds to queries on their behalf.
-This combines nicely with live coding, but in conventional cases the response to a query can be modeled as a variable bound to a toggle, text-box, or slider.
+My vision for [glas GUI](GlasGUI.md) is that users indirectly participate in transactions through reflection on a user agent.
+This allows observing failed transactions and tweaking agent responses until the user is satisfied and ready to commit.
+This aligns nicely with live coding and projectional editing.

-Analogous to `sys.refl.http` a runtime could define `sys.refl.gui` to provide a generic debug interface.
-The application 'gui' method could route some requests to this location based on navigation vars.
+Analogous to `sys.refl.http` a runtime might also define `sys.refl.gui` to provide generic GUI access to logs and debug views.

-Anyhow, this will be difficult to implement efficiently before the glas system matures, and is adequately substituted by HTTP interface in the short term.
-So, I don't plan to develop GUI until later.
+But I think it would be better to develop those transaction loop optimizations before implementing the GUI framework.
+There's a lot of feature interaction to consider with incremental computing and non-deterministic choice.

 ## Non-Deterministic Choice